 Toddler Myth #2: Surrendering to God Means Giving up Yourself

 There I was, entrapped in a deep rut that kept me tethered to a belief that I could do it all.
 Without help.
+Me alone.
 I thought that submitting to God meant giving up my free will, denying the self.
-The irony was that in holding on to this myth, I was enslaving myself to a shackled way of thinking.
+Another irony was that in holding on to this myth, I was enslaving myself to a shackled way of thinking.

 Many years ago, I shared a personal struggle with a kind friend.
 Feeling genuine empathy for my situation, she offered to pray for me.
-My toddler brain quietly, but surprisingly recoiled.
-I concluded that her devout faith would put her on a direct line to God and together they would overwrite my life.
+My toddler brain recoiled.
+I was afraid of her devout faith that would put her on a direct line to God and together they would overwrite my life.
 I didn’t want to become a marionette puppet with God or anyone pulling my strings.
 Entrenched in the rut of I can do it myself, I continued to bulldoze my way across serious life issues.
-It took a crisis of the soul for me to painfully dig out of my toddler muck.
+It took a crisis of the soul for me to painfully dig out of my toddler thinking.
 I was about to learn that submitting my life to God was the opposite of passivity.
 It would generate self-actualization; the freedom to be my true self.